ELITEv5/SunPLS/Documents/SunPLS_Architecture.md

 ## Redemptions

-Redemptions allow users to exchange SunPLS directly for PLS at the system price.
+Redemptions allow users to exchange SunPLS directly for PLS at the current value of R.

 ```
 1 SunPLS → (1 / R) PLS
 ```

-Redemptions create a **hard price floor**.

-If SunPLS trades below redemption value:
+If SunPLS trades below R:

 ```
 buy SunPLS on market